 Once your negative scans are inside Lightroom, there are a few simple steps we need to do to prepare them for conversion with Negative Lab Pro.

-Step 1: Use the white-balance selector to sample the orange film mask border
+Step 1: If preparing a RAW file (from a digital camera or Vuescan/Silverfast RAW DNG) use the white-balance selector to sample the orange film mask border

-While this won’t fully “color-correct” your negative, it does go a long way to removing the effect of the orange mask, and giving us the color separation we need during conversion.
+While this won’t fully “color-correct” your negative, it does go a long way to removing the effect of the orange mask in RAW Digital Camera Files, giving us the color separation we need during conversion.

-In a few circumstances, you may get slightly more accurate results by including the film border.
-If your shot was taken at box speed in daylight, and the scene does not have anything in it that is true black, you will get more accurate colors in your shadows by including a small amount of the film border during conversion.
+In a few circumstances, you may get more accurate results by including some film border.
+If your shot was taken at box speed, or if the scene does not have anything in it that is true black, you will get more accurate colors in your shadows by including a small amount of the film border during conversion.
+If your conversion looks significantly off, it’s easy to try it another way (since everything here is non-destructive).
+Just “unconvert” and hit “apply”.
+Then change your crop to inlude a small amount amount of border.
+Reopen Negative Lab Pro, set “border buffer” to 0, and retry the conversion.

-Once your negatives are prepared, above select the negative you want to convert, and open Negative Lab Pro.
+Once your negatives are prepared, above select the negative or group of negatives you want to convert, and open Negative Lab Pro.

 On mac, you can open Negative Lab Pro by hitting the CTRL + N shortcut key.
 Or by going to File -> Plug-in Extras -> Negative Lab Pro